A5 Western Transport Corridor

 Public Inquiry

-The Public Inquiry into the A5 dual carriageway scheme in the Western Transport Corridor is scheduled to resume on Monday 15 May 2023 at 10.30 am in Strule Arts Centre, Omagh.
-The Public Inquiry will be conducted by the Planning Appeals Commission following its appointment by the Department for Infrastructure in 2019.
+Stage 3 of the Public Inquiry into the A5 dual carriageway scheme in the Western Transport Corridor took place from Monday 15 May to Friday 02 June 2023 in Strule Arts Centre and Omagh Enterprise Centre, Omagh.
+The Public Inquiry was conducted by the Planning Appeals Commission following its appointment by the Department for Infrastructure in 2019.

-Stages 1 and 2 of the Public Inquiry too place in February and March 2020, however, following a request for further work to be carried out to assess flood risks and alternatives to the proposed scheme, the Inquiry was adjourned.
+Stages 1 and 2 of the Public Inquiry took place in February and March 2020, however, following a request for further work to be carried out to assess flood risks and alternatives to the proposed scheme, the Inquiry was adjourned.

 For more information including various documents are available on the Planning Appeals Commission website.